Fed up with major social media platforms? Create a social media app!

 There’s never been a better time to create a social media app

-The good news is that traditional social media platforms are no longer the only platforms throwing these parties.
-Create a social media app and you’ll be able to throw these parties on your own terms.
+The good news is that traditional social network platforms are no longer the only platforms throwing these parties.
+Create a social network app and you’ll be able to throw these parties on your own terms.

 Why reach is vital for community leaders